Welcome to the State of Mexico!

 What unique cultural experiences can be enjoyed in the State of Mexico?

-Unique cultural experiences in the State of Mexico include the Otumba Donkey Festival, pottery workshops in Metepec, and tasting traditional drinks like pulque in Tepotzotlán.
+The State of Mexico is known for its unique cultural experiences like the Otumba Donkey Festival, pottery workshops in Metepec, and tasting traditional drinks like pulque in Tepotzotlán.

-The State of Mexico is known for its diverse cuisine, with barbacoa, churros, and pulque being some of the must-try dishes.
+The State of Mexico boasts a diverse cuisine, with highlights including barbacoa, churros, and pulque.

 Practical Information for Visiting the State of Mexico